This deck is confidential. Enter the access code to continue.

 TNT Fund I

-Minimum LP commitment: $200K • Target close: Q3 2026
+Minimum LP commitment: $200K (waivable by GP) • Target close: Q3 2026

 Confidential.
 For qualified investors only.
 Past performance does not guarantee future results.